Watercress

+Description

-The hollow stems of watercress float in water.
+Watercress can grow up to 60 cm in length.
+The stems are hollow and float in water.
 The leaf structure is pinnately compound.
 Small, white, and green inflorescences are produced in clusters and are frequently visited by insects, especially hoverflies, such as Eristalis flies.

 Taxonomy

 Watercress is listed in some sources as belonging to the genus Rorippa, although molecular evidence shows those aquatic species with hollow stems are more closely related to Cardamine than Rorippa.
 Despite the Latin name, watercress is not particularly closely related to the flowers popularly known as nasturtiums (Tropaeolum majus).
 T. majus belongs to the family Tropaeolaceae, a sister taxon to the Brassicaceae within the order Brassicales.

-Distribution
+Distribution and habitat

 In some regions, watercress is regarded as a weed, in other regions as an aquatic vegetable or herb.
-Watercress has grown in many locations around the world.
+Watercress has grown in many temperate locations worldwide.

-In the United Kingdom, watercress was first commercially cultivated in 1808 by the horticulturist William Bradbery along the River Ebbsfleet in Kent.
-Watercress is now grown in several counties of the United Kingdom, most notably Hampshire, Dorset, Wiltshire, and Hertfordshire.
-The town of Alresford, near Winchester, is considered to be the nation's watercress capital.
-It holds a Watercress Festival that brings in more than 15,000 visitors every year and a preserved steam railway line has been named after the local crop.
+Watercress was introduced into China through Hong Kong and Macao in the 1800s from Europe.
+Its cultivation also spread to highland areas in the tropical regions of Asia.

+Clear fast-flowing chalk streams are the primary natural habitat for wild watercress in the United Kingdom.
+Many settlements in England are named after watercress, from Old English êacerse, including Kersey, Kesgrave, Kersal, and Kershopefoot.